department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/micro-frontend-architecture.md

 independently.

-This document is intended for front end and DevOps engineers on the Veteran-facing Services Platform (VSP) and Veteran-Facing Services (VSA) teams.
+This document is intended for front end and DevOps engineers on the Veteran-facing Services Platform (VSP) and Veteran-Facing Services (VFS) teams.

 ### Background